 You might have gone to a supermarket and found dozens of brands of oil available there.
 Each oil has a specific function to perform so it is always better that you know which one is good for your heart health.
+It has always been a difficult task to pick the best oil for a healthy heart.
 For this purpose, let’s try and understand the difference between good and bad fats present in oil.

 Omega-3 oils from fish and flax are good oils which constantly dissolve cholesterol present in the lining of our blood vessels.
 In addition, it reduces high blood pressure and thereby also reduces the risk of stroke, heart disease and heart attacks.
 Studies too have proved that a diet rich in omega-3 fatty acids helps reduce triglycerides and increase the amount of HDL cholesterol.
 Moreover, it also acts as an anticoagulant and prevents blood clot.

 The benefits of sunflower oil are manifold, especially in terms of its nutritional content.
 There are two kinds of sunflower oils i.e. high oleic and linoleic.
 High oleic sunflower oil is rich in monounsaturated acids and offers cardiovascular benefits.
 It is always better to consume very less fat or to be specific, saturated fats.
 This reduces the risk of any coronary disease.
 Sunflower oil in this regard contains low levels of saturated fat and therefore reduces cholesterol level and helps lower the chances of heart disease.

 But, as a word of advice we suggest that you practice moderation when it comes to consuming even good oils because you never know when good oils can become bad for your heart health.